Mircea (ship): Service history

-On 3 July 1939, Mircea left for her first training voyage in the Mediterranean Sea, stopping at the ports of Palermo, Toulon, Palma, Gibraltar, Algiers and Alexandria.
+On 3 July 1939, Mircea left for her first training voyage in the Mediterranean Sea with a crew of 11 officers, 16 foremen, 37 cadets from the Naval School, 83 students from military schools, and 67 sailors.
+She stopped at the ports of Palermo, Toulon, Palma, Gibraltar, Algiers and Alexandria.
 The last part of the voyage, which included visits to Syria, Cyprus and the Greek Islands, was canceled because of the German attack on Poland.
-Thus, on 3 September 1939, Mircea returned to Constanța where it was docked at the military berth.
+Thus, on 3 September 1939, Mircea returned to Constanța, where she was docked at the military berth.